coderefinery/testing/content/guide.md

 exercises for the available time so the instructor has freedom to recommend specific exercises, to let learners choose themselves, or to recommend learners to discuss rather than implement the tests.

+#### Order of Continuous Integration and Test Design

+When this lesson is taught standalone in a software testing workshop or hackathon, it might be better to go through the Test Design episode before the Continuous Integration episode.

 ### Timing